Theoretical Foundations of Conformal Prediction: Prediction sets for adversarial sequences

-\end{theorem} In other words, for a constant step size, our historical error concentrates to $\alpha$ at a fast rate of $\bigo(1/T)$.
+\end{theorem} As a special case, for a constant step size $\eta_t=\eta$, the empirical miscoverage rate concentrates to $\alpha$ at a fast rate of $\bigo(1/T)$.
 We emphasize that this result holds deterministically, for any sequence of data points and any choice of score functions $s_t$.
 In particular, we have not assumed exchangeability: by adjusting the threshold $q_t$ based on the method's coverage over past data points, the procedure is able to maintain approximately the desired coverage level over time, even under distribution shift or other non-exchangeable settings. \begin{proof}[Proof of Theorem~\ref{thm:quantile-tracking}] \textbf{Step 1: The iterates are bounded.} We will first show that $q_t \in [-\eta_{1}\alpha, B+\eta_{1}(1-\alpha)]$ deterministically for all $t$.
 Since $q_1\in[0,B]$ by definition, this must hold at $t=1$.
 Now suppose that the statement fails for the first time at some $t\geq 2$.
 Assume for the sake of contradiction that $q_t > B+\eta_{1}(1-\alpha)$; since $t$ is the first time the statement fails, we also have $q_{t-1} \leq B+\eta_{1}(1-\alpha)$.
 Since $q_t > q_{t-1}$ we must have that $\err_{t-1} = 1$ by~\eqref{eq:quantile-tracking}.
-But, since $\eta_t\leq \eta$, we have $q_{t-1} = q_t - \eta_t(1-\alpha) \geq q_t - \eta_1(1-\alpha)> B$, and so
+But, since $\eta_{t-1}\leq \eta_1$, we have $q_{t-1} = q_t - \eta_{t-1}(1-\alpha) \geq q_t - \eta_1(1-\alpha)> B$, and so

 since scores are bounded by $B$.
 This is a contradiction.
 The other side follows a similar argument.

 \textbf{Step 2: Simultaneous bounds on the weighted coverage gap.} Examining the form of~\eqref{eq:quantile-tracking}, we can see that for all $T_1 \geq T_0 \geq 1$,